Eutropios/WarMAC/README.md

 ## Contributing<a id="contributing"></a>

 Contributions are welcome.
-The expected development stack that you will use is docformatter, mypy, and ruff.
-Please see [`pyproject.toml`](https://github.com/Eutropios/WarMAC/blob/main/pyproject.toml) for appropriate configuration.
+The expected development stack that you will use consists of `docformatter`, `mypy`, and `ruff`.
+Please see [`pyproject.toml`](<https://github.com/Eutropios/WarMAC/blob/main/pyproject.toml>) for the appropriate configuration of each tool.

 ### Testing

-There are currently no tests or intrusive Github Actions, but that is expected to change in the future.
+There are currently no tests or intrusive GitHub Actions, but that is expected to change in the future.

 ## Acknowledgements<a id="acknowledgements"></a>